espruino/EspruinoDocs/boards/Bangle.js2.md

 Right now you can expect around 1 month of battery life with a clock that updates once a minute, using the latest firmware.

+A clock that updates once a second all the time (like [`s7clk`](https://banglejs.com/apps/#s7clk)) will reduce the battery life to 2 weeks, and more complicated clocks can increase the power draw further.

 Charging